-Impact Investing is an increasingly important financial tool that seeks to leverage private capital to address the world’s critical development challenges.
-The movement is gaining more recognition as a promising, sustainable means of achieving both financial and social impact goals.
-OPIC has long been a leader in the impact investing sector, and uses its core development finance tools of project financing, political risk insurance, and capitalization of private equity funds to support impact investments.
+Impact investing is an increasingly important financial tool that seeks to leverage private capital to address the world’s critical development challenges.
+OPIC has long been a leader in impact investing, and uses its core development finance tools of project financing, political risk insurance, and capitalization of private equity funds to support impact investments.
+In fiscal year 2017 OPIC committed $1.7 billion to 52 deals to support impact investments.

-- Portfolio for Impact (PI), a pilot program to provide financing to impact investing projects that offer significant potential for positive social impact but may face challenges obtaining financing because they are small or early stage.
-Learn more.
+- Portfolio for Impact (PI), a program to provide financing to impact investing projects that offer significant potential for positive social impact but may face challenges obtaining financing because they are small or early stage.
+Learn more

 - Working Capital Finance - OPIC's traditional project finance approach may not cover all expenses of businesses providing consumer products for low-income customers, like LED lights, single-family solar systems, or cook stoves.
 Such businesses require working capital to build inventory and grow.
 To meet these needs, OPIC offers working capital finance - either a loan or a revolving line of credit meant to support expansion working capital or validated, temporary working capital shortfalls.

-- The Innovative Financial Intermediaries Program (IFIP), a program for investment vehicles and project sponsors that are smaller than those typically supported by OPIC, and which may apply innovative approaches to address specific development challenges.
-The program considers different structures and emerging fund managers with impactful business ideas.
-IFIP will respond more effectively, while leveraging expertise and best practices within OPIC’s finance and investment funds departments.
+- Innovative Financial Intermediaries Program (IFIP), a program designed to facilitate capital flows to emerging markets through financing to small debt funds, small equity funds, and unconventional deal structures that combine debt and equity.
+The program is for investment vehicles and project sponsors that are smaller than those typically supported by OPIC, and which may apply innovative approaches to address specific development challenges.
+IFIP leverages expertise and best practices within OPIC’s finance and investment funds departments.
 Learn more